Andrea/andrea.github.io/_posts/2026-02-21-bytesize-for-discovery.markdown

 Starting Discovery with [EventStorming](https://www.eventstorming.com/#styles) is a great way to understand the system in terms on what domain experts truly care about, how the system behaves through time and so much more.

 After EventStorming, it's useful to understand the current structural shape of your system, as it is right now.
 When the people you work with have conflicting or incomplete ideas about the current structure of their systems,  the best is running Bytesize Architecture Sessions with C4.
-The way systems currently are organised heavily shape how people think about them and what is possible.
+The way systems currently are organised heavily shape how people think about them, and what is possible.

 ## What is Bytesize Architecture Sessions

 ![Bytesize Architecture Sessions Infographic]({{site.images}}/2026/BAS-infographic.png)

-Bytesize Architecture Sessions are a workshop format that helps groups of people understand the systems they work on.
-Each session focuses on a slice of a system.
-After some sessions your team will converge on better understanding of their systems, grow a consistent vocabulary and ultimately build tools to design the future together.
+Bytesize Architecture Sessions are a workshop format that helps groups understand the systems they work on.
+Each session focuses on a section of a system.
+After a number of sessions the group will converge on better understanding of their systems, grow a consistent vocabulary and ultimately build tools to design the future together.

-Each session lasts between 45 and 90 minutes ⏲️, and has four well defined parts: Session Goal, Alone Together, Convergence and Summary.
+Each Bytesize Architecture Session lasts between 45 and 90 minutes, and has four well defined parts: Session Goal, Alone Together, Convergence and Summary.
 You can model your systems using different tools.
 I suggest starting with C4 Diagrams.

 ## Overview of C4

-[C4](http://c4model.com).
-C4 is a simple, hierarchical and, easy to learn modelling tool.
+[C4](http://c4model.com) is a simple, hierarchical and, easy to learn modelling tool.
+The four key diagrams that comprise this tool go from very high level of abstraction, thinking in terms of systems and external systems  (a forrest).
+Then down one level to the constituents parts of a system, a C4 Container(a tree).
+Then to the constituent parts of that C4 Container, C4 Components (a branch).
+And finally to Code (a leaf), this last diagram can be generated.

 ![C4 Infographic]({{site.images}}/2026/C4infographic.png)

 ##  Running Bytesize Architecture Sessions: A Practical Walkthrough for a smaller team

-If you work with a cross functional team of ten people or less then, run a series of Bytesize Architecture Session over a few days, to create System Context and selected Container Diagrams together.
+If you work with a cross functional team of ten people or less then, run a series of Bytesize Architecture Session over a few days, to create *System Context* and selected *Container Diagrams* together.
 It's ideal to run the first session in person to have time to address questions and gather feedback.
 Run the following sessions a few days later.

 ### Kick off day